-- (a) The Company invests in highly-rated marketable securities, and its policy limits the amount of credit exposure to any one issuer.
+(a) The Company invests in highly-rated marketable securities, and its policy limits the amount of credit exposure to any one issuer.
 The Company's investment policy requires investments to be investment grade, rated BBB- or better, with the objective of minimizing the potential risk of principal loss.
-Fair values were determined for each individual security in the investment portfolio, based on quoted prices in active markets. - (b) As of December 31, 2019, the Company held a long-term bond which was classified as available-for-sale security and presented at fair value.
-The fair value of the available-for-sale security was based on quoted prices in active markets for identical instruments (Level 1 as defined under ASC 820, "Fair Value Measurement").
+Fair values were determined for each individual security in the investment portfolio, based on quoted prices in active markets.